howardc64/mtkHUmrftools/README.md

 Just a couple of simple tools for comparing and dump a few parameters in MRF.
 Can be useful to check

-- Are 2 MRF same?
+- Are 2 MRFs same?
 - Extracted MRF have valid MRF bits?
 To confirm no extraction mistakes

 ==== Programming Background